Admissions FAQs

 back to top

 Please see the Advisors page for updated advisor information.
-While you are here, you will be given the opportunity to approach faculty to work with as your major professor.
+All new students are assigned a faculty advisor.
+PhD students will be given the opportunity to approach faculty to work with as your major professor.

 back to top